 What can you learn from your customers or users as they engage with your video service offerings?
-A huge amount actually.
+A huge amount.
 It is one of those moments of truth’ that could dramatically change your business for the better if you know how to best respond.
 CEO Jan Carlzon of Scandinavian airline SAS popularized the ‘Moments of Truth’ idea with his seminal book of the same name.
-Here’s the basic idea: anytime a customer comes into contact with any aspect of your business, however remote, is an opportunity to form an impression.
-We couldn’t agree more and think that OTT and TVE services also face these “moments of truth” — particularly as it relates to user monetization.
+Here's the basic idea: anytime a customer comes into contact with any aspect of your business, however remote, it is an opportunity to form an impression.
+We couldn’t agree more and think that OTT and TVE services also face these “moments of truth,” — particularly as it relates to user monetization.

 Here are five “moments of truth” to eliminate friction and frustration for better user monetization:

 Eliminate Friction at the Point of Registration to Enable Seamless Sign-In

 Monetizing across the user lifecycle requires this.
 Sounds brilliant, right?
 But all too often, users hit snafus trying to register or sign in to watch content, and some never come back and cancel service.
 To avoid this situation, video services need to support authentication across multiple paths adding to the complexity of the task.
 At Evergent, we believe that your user lifecycle management platform should harmonize identity management, improving the user experience for your subscribers that access the service across more than one platform.
 A unified and streamlined sign-on experience is the answer.